 Hannah Dustin (also spelled Duston and Dustan) was born as Hannah Emerson on December 23, 1657, to Michael and Hannah Webster Emerson, in the Puritan village of Haverhill, Massachusetts.
 She was the eldest of 15 children.

-Just six days after Martha’s birth, on March 15th, Abenaki Indians from Quebec attacked Haverhill, killing 27 people, taking 13 captives, and burning six homes.
+Just six days after Martha’s birth, on March 15, Abenaki Indians from Quebec attacked Haverhill, killing 27 people, taking 13 captives, and burning six homes.
 Among those captured were 40-year-old Hannah, her 6-day-old baby, and her friend 51-year-old Mary Neff.

-Thomas Dustin, who had been working in the fields during the attack, heard the shrieks of the raiding party and was able to save the other children but was too late to save his wife and baby.
+Thomas Dustin, who had been working in the fields during the attack, heard the shrieks of the raiding party and was able to save the other children but it was too late to save his wife and baby.
 After the Indians captured the women and the baby, they set the house on fire.

-As the Indians marched their captives into the wilderness, Mary Neff was carrying baby Martha and having trouble keeping up with the rest of the party, one of the Indians took it from her and murdered the infant by smashing her head against a tree in front of her horrified mother, Hannah.
+As the Indians marched their captives into the wilderness, Mary Neff was carrying baby Martha and having trouble keeping up with the rest of the party.
+One of the Indians took it from her and murdered the infant by smashing her head against a tree in front of her horrified mother, Hannah.

 During the long journey, the Indians told their captives stories of how they would be treated upon their arrival in Canada.
-There, they would be stripped and made to “run the gauntlet”, jeered at and beaten, and sold as slaves to the French.
+There, they would be stripped and made to “run the gauntlet,” jeered at and beaten, and sold as slaves to the French.

-The traveled downriver at night and hid in the woods during the day.
+They traveled downriver at night and hid in the woods during the day.
 The last portion of their journey was on foot.
 Finally, after several days, they reached Haverhill in safety.

 Hannah went on to have another child in October 1698.
 Her husband Thomas died on November 17, 1732, and she went to reside with her son, Jonathan, who lived on the southwest part of the original Thomas Dustin farm.
-She died four years later on March 6, 1736 and was buried in Haverhill, Massachusetts.
+She died four years later, on March 6, 1736, and was buried in Haverhill, Massachusetts.

 While the event was well known locally for years, it became more widely known when the Reverend Cotton Mather told her story in a book in 1702.
 Long after her death, she became more famous in the 19th century when her story was retold by Nathaniel Hawthorne, John Greenleaf Whittier, and Henry David Thoreau.
-Before long, the Dustin’s story was included in American history books, children’s books, and magazine articles.
+Before long, Dustin’s story was included in American history books, children’s books, and magazine articles.